ItsNickkk/license-plate-maker/README.md

-# License Plate Generator for Model Cars
+# Japanese License Plate Generator for Model Cars
-Script to generate a license plate for model car (duh)
+Script to generate a Japanese license plate for model car (duh)

 ## Table of Content
 - [Description](#Description)